anisbet/pipe/Readme.md

 -b - Suppress line output if columns' values differ.
 -B - Only show lines where columns are different.
 -z - Suppress line output if column(s) test empty.
+-w - Output minimum an maximum width of column data.
 -T - Output in table form.
 ```
 Ordering, sorting, and splitting on non-pipe character